 There are a couple ways to apply for Medicare in NY.
 You can walk into your local Social Security office and ask for help enrolling in person, you can visit the Social Security website, or you can call Social Security directly at 1-800-772-1213 (TTY 1-800-325-0778).

 Since Medicare Parts A and B are the only parts that are hosted by the federal government, those are the parts that Social Security is going to be able to help you enroll in.
 If and when you decide you are ready to enroll in a Part D, Medicare Advantage, or Medicare Supplement plan, the best way to do that is to find an agent in your area.
 Most New York State Medicare Plan Finder agents are licensed to sell plans from every major carrier, which means they can lay out all of your options and help you pick the best one.

 Meeting with an agent does not cost you anything extra, and there is never any obligation to buy.
-To schedule a meeting with a New York State Medicare agent, click here or give us a call at 833-438-3676.
+To schedule a meeting with a licensed agent in NY, click here or give us a call at 833-438-3676.

 By providing the information above, I grant permission for Medicare Health Benefits Independent Broker, MedicarePlanFinder.com, and its affiliated agencies to contact me to discuss Medicare Advantage, Prescription Drug Plans, or Medicare Supplement products.
 Not affiliated with or endorsed by Medicare or any government agency.